Ironhack-Group-E/CRM-v3.0/README.md

 - **MAX <EmployeeCount/Quantity/Opps per Account>**: Get the Max of your employee count, quantity, and opportunities.
 - **MIN <EmployeeCount/Quantity/Opps per Account>**: Get the Min of your employee count, quantity, and opportunities.

+## Extra Functionalities

+- PDF GENERATOR: A request that generates a pdf with all the reports and stats.

 ## Diagrams

 - Case Diagram: